-Word Diabetes Day 2007
+Word Diabetes Day 2008

-IDF Europe has organised World Diabetes Day 2007 in Strasbourg in the European Parliament.
-Together with FEND, ISPAD, EURADIA and some of our Corporate Partners IDF Europe managed to bring together 16 children and their parents or guardians from as many European Countries.
-The theme for the Celebration was Children and adolescents with diabetes, with a focus on schools.
-In 2008 it was decided that the celebration will again take place in Strasbourg, focusing on children and adolescents and sport.
+IDF Europe has organised World Diabetes Day 2008 in Strasbourg in the European Parliament.
+Together with FEND, ISPAD, EURADIA and some of our Corporate Partners IDF Europe managed to bring together children and their parents or guardians from as many European Countries.
+The theme for the Celebration was Children and adolescents with diabetes, with a focus on physical activity.